Remembering the 'Moonlight,' 'La La Land' fiasco

 The firm will also place a third partner stationed in the control room with the show's producers, who will have duplicates of the envelopes containing the winners.

-When it comes time for the award presenters to take the stage with the envelopes, both the presenter and the stage manager will verify they're holding the correct envelope for that category being announced.
+When it comes time for the award presenters to take the stage with the envelopes, both the presenter and the stage manager will verify they're holding the correct envelope for the category being announced.

 Other safeguards include PwC partners in attendance at the Oscars dress rehearsal and banning of the use of cell phones or social media by the partners.